-There are inherent invisible cycles in everything.
-There’s the long term human cycle, or life as we know it, and there’s small cycles that apply in everyday life.
+There are inherently invisible cycles in everything.
+There’s the long-term human cycle or life as we know it, and there are small cycles that apply in everyday life.

 The Hollywood Machine